Pitch (music): Definite and indefinite pitch

 Not all musical instruments make notes with a clear pitch.
-The unpitched percussion instrument (a class of percussion instrument) does not produce particular pitches.
+The unpitched percussion instruments (a class of percussion instruments) do not produce particular pitches.
 A sound or note of definite pitch is one where a listener can possibly (or relatively easily) discern the pitch.
 Sounds with definite pitch have harmonic frequency spectra or close to harmonic spectra.

 A sound generated on any instrument produces many modes of vibration that occur simultaneously.
 A listener hears numerous frequencies at once.
 The vibration with the lowest frequency is called the fundamental frequency; the other frequencies are overtones.

 Harmonics are an important class of overtones with frequencies that are integer multiples of the fundamental.
 Whether or not the higher frequencies are integer multiples, they are collectively called the partials, referring to the different parts that make up the total spectrum.

 A sound or note of indefinite pitch is one that a listener finds impossible or relatively difficult to identify as to pitch.
 Sounds with indefinite pitch do not have harmonic spectra or have altered harmonic spectra—a characteristic known as inharmonicity.

 It is still possible for two sounds of indefinite pitch to clearly be higher or lower than one another.
 For instance, a snare drum sounds higher pitched than a bass drum though both have indefinite pitch, because its sound contains higher frequencies.
 In other words, it is possible and often easy to roughly discern the relative pitches of two sounds of indefinite pitch, but sounds of indefinite pitch do not neatly correspond to any specific pitch.